qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 You can reshape line and polygon features using the |reshape|
 :sup:`Reshape Features` tool on the toolbar.
 For lines, it replaces the line part from the first to the last intersection with the original line.
-The
-|reshape| :sup:`Reshape Features` tool also helps you extend linestring
-geometries: simply begin or end the reshape line at either the first or last point of the existing line.

 .. _figure_reshape_line: